oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Pass Data to Algorithms
 #######################

-When using C++ Standard Execution Policies, oneDPL supports data being passed to its algorithms as specified in the ISO/IEC 14882:2017 standard (commonly called C++17).
-According to this standard, it is the user's responsibility to avoid data races when using these parallel execution policies.
+When using the C++ standard execution policies, oneDPL supports data being passed to its algorithms as specified in the ISO/IEC 14882:2017 standard (commonly called C++17).
+According to the standard, the calling code must prevent data races when using algorithms with parallel execution policies.

-Note: ``std::vector<bool>`` implementations are not required to avoid data races when the contents of the contained object in different elements in the same sequence are modified concurrently.
-Some implementations of ``std::vector<bool>`` may optimize multiple ``bool`` elements into a bitfield, causing data races with parallel execution policies.
-For this reason, it is recommended to avoid ``std::vector<bool>`` for anything but a read-only input with C++ Standard Execution Policies.
+Note: Implementations of ``std::vector<bool>`` are not required to avoid data races for concurrent modifications of vector elements.
+Some implementations may optimize multiple ``bool`` elements into a bitfield, making it unsafe for multithreading.
+For this reason, it is recommended to avoid ``std::vector<bool>`` for anything but a read-only input with the C++ standard execution policies.

 When using a device execution policy, you can use one of the following ways to pass data to an algorithm: